 Known for its elaborate architecture, Livraria Lello is a book enthusiast’s wonderland.
 The bookstore has winding stairs and complex design work which is a result of a combination of art deco and other eclectic styles.

-Also, rumor has it that the bookstore inspired some elements of J.K.
-Rowling's well-known Harry Potter book series.
-Many people say the bookstore bears a close resemblance to many popular settings throughout the books, such as Hogwart’s winding staircases and Flourish and Blotts, the bookstore for young wizards.
+Despite popular rumor that the bookstore inspired some elements of J.K.
+Rowling's well-known Harry Potter book series, the author had actually never heard of the bookstore until after the series was complete.
+Regardless of its influence, many people say the bookstore bears a close resemblance to several popular settings throughout the books, such as Hogwarts' winding staircases and Flourish and Blotts, the bookstore for young wizards.